 - Try to use Postal Service Standard abbreviations whenever possible for addresses.
 For example, Street is ST, Boulevard is BLVD, and West is W. View the complete list of the USPS standard abbreviations.

-If you have any additional questions, you can access the DLGF Frequently Asked Questions on Sales Disclosures or call the Assessor's office at 765-423-9255.
+If you have any additional questions, you can access the DLGF Sales Disclosures Instructions or call the Assessor's office at 765-423-9255.

 To find sales disclosures online, you can search for the parcels through Beacon or the GIS System.